joergen7/gen_pnet/README.md

 #### trsn_lst/0

-The `trsn_lst/0` function lets us define the names of all transitions in the net:
+The `trsn_lst/0` function lets us define the names of all transitions in the net.

     trsn_lst() ->
       [a, b].